Understanding Credit Card Processing

 Credit card integration offers several valuable benefits, such as maintaining PCI-compliance, eliminating the need for external card-processing terminals, and preventing data entry errors (e.g. charging a client twice for the same order).

-• Allowing you to record the credit card info before fulfilling the order and without charging the card
+• Allowing you to record the credit card information before fulfilling the order and without charging the card

 • Simplifying the order process when your customer uses the same card for subsequent orders